OriHoward/oop-ex3/README.md

 ![](./misc/check2-graph.png)

-## Idea of implementation
+## Idea of Implementation

-we wanted to create a graph the meets all the requirements of the functions in the classes, and we can run algorithms efficiently on it
+We wanted to create a graph that meets all the requirements of the functions in the classes, and run algorithms efficiently on it.

-The way we chose to represent the graph is:
+How we chose to represent the graph:

 1. nodeMap - this is a hashmap which contains all the nodes of the graph, the key is the id of the node and the value is the node itself